Covid 19 coronavirus lockdown: Health Minister David Clark demoted after driving 20km to beach, breaking lockdown rules

-Health Minister David Clark drove his family 20km to a beach to go for a walk in the first weekend of the lockdown - a lockdown breach that the Prime Minister says he would normally be sacked for.
+Health Minister David Clark has been demoted after driving his family 20km to a beach to go for a walk in the first weekend of the lockdown - a breach that the Prime Minister says he would normally be sacked for.

 "At a time when we are asking New Zealanders to make historic sacrifices I've let the team down.
-I've been an idiot," Clark said in a statement early this morning.
+I've been an idiot," Clark said in a statement this morning.

+Clark, who offered his resignation, sounded forlorn as he started a round of media calls this morning, saying he feels "like a complete dick to be honest".

+Clark has already come under fire for driving about 2km last week to go for a mountain bike ride.

 Jacinda Ardern said he would be demoted to the bottom of the Cabinet rankings.